-The reason we love watching fish swim around an aquarium is not complicated it’s simple.
-It’s one of the most simple pleasures in the world, and that’s why we do it.
+Watching fish swim around an aquarium might be one of the simplest pleasures in our world.
+There’s nothing to analyze about it.
+It’s not complicated it’s simple, and that’s why we do it.
 It’s a simple, guilt-free pleasure.
-We might find a way to feel guilty about it, but to my knowledge no one has yet.
-Is our guilt-free pleasure based on the fact that most aquarium don’t appear to want more freedom, that they have a comparatively limited sense of their life, or is it because they rarely look back at us?
+Enjoying an activity often provides some form of guilt, but to my knowledge no one has been able to associate watching fish swim in an aquarium has been able to find anyway to feel guilty about it.
+Is our guilt-free pleasure based on the fact that most aquarium dwellers don’t appear to want more freedom, that they have a comparatively limited sense of their life, or is it because they don’t look back?

 Some of us enjoy looking at fish, because it gives us a weird sense of superiority that can be difficult to explain.
 If we feel trapped by our responsibilities and obligations, we might enjoy seeing another being trapped by glass, because it makes us feel freer by comparison.
 Both parties know we are the superior being, but some fish look back, and some of those looks become stares, challenging stares.